Welcome to our collection of 30 highprotein vegan meals, where taste meets nutrition in perfect harmony.

 Mushroom Wellington recipe with lentil filling and roasted potatoes on the side

-26. Quinoa black bean salad
+26. Black bean salad

 28. Tofu soup

 Tofu soup has a good balance of protein, vegetables, and fats.
-It’s also fast, easy, customizable, simple to make gluten-free if needed, and perfect as an everyday meal.
+Itโ€™s also fast, easy, customizable, and perfect as an everyday meal.

 29. Air fryer tofu